 Poetry Writing Exercises: Alliteration and Assonance

-The exercises in 101 Creative Writing Exercises encourage you to experiment with different forms and genres while providing inspiration for publishable projects and imparting useful writing techniques that make your writing more robust.
+Today I’d like to share an excerpt from 101 Creative Writing Exercises, a book that encourages you to experiment with different forms and genres of writing while providing inspiration for publishable projects and imparting useful writing techniques that make your writing more robust.

-This poetry writing exercise is from “Chapter Eight: Free Verse.”
+This exercise is from “Chapter 8: Free Verse.”
 It’s titled “Alliteration and Assonance.”
-This exercise covers two literary devices that make your writing more rhythmic and memorable.
+It explores two literary devices that will make your writing more rhythmic and memorable.
 Enjoy!

 Developing a vocabulary of poetry terms and literary devices will help you better understand the writing techniques and tools that are at your disposal.
 It may not occur to you that you can build rhythm by repeating consonant sounds.
 When you know the meaning of alliteration, then this idea is more likely to influence your work.